-In keeping with the standard permit process, CVCA will endeavour to make a decision (i.e., recommendation to approve or referred to a Hearing) on a complete application within 15 -20 days.
-This timeline will be extended for applications that are:
+In keeping with the standard permit process, CVCA will endeavour is required to make a decision (i.e., recommendation to approve, deny or refer to a Hearing) on a complete application within 30 days for a minor application and 90 days for a major application.
+15 - 20 days.
+This timeline will be extended for applications that are: - Major applications are defined as those that:

-- are highly complex, - require a full technical review, - need to be supported by comprehensive analysis; or, - do not conform to existing CA Board-approved Section 28 policies.
+- are highly complex, - require a full technical review, - need to be supported by comprehensive analysis; or, - do not conform to existing CA Board approved Section 28 policies.